umutkut/countries-json-loader-script/README.md

 # countries-json-loader-script

-Script to load country information from json file to local mongodb.
+Script to load country information from json file to dockerized mongodb.